 Points to Remember

-1. For a model which gives class as output will be represented as a single point in the ROC plot.
+1. A model that gives class as output will be represented as a single point in the ROC plot.

-2. Such models cannot be compared with each other as the judgment needs to be taken on a single metric and not using multiple metrics.
+2. You cannot compare such models directly because the judgment relies on a single metric rather than multiple metrics.
 For instance, a model with parameters (0.2,0.8) and a model with parameters (0.8,0.2) can be coming out of the same model; hence these metrics should not be directly compared.

 3. In the case of the probabilistic model, we were fortunate enough to get a single number which was AUC-ROC.
 But still, we need to look at the entire curve to make conclusive decisions.
 It is also possible that one model performs better in some regions and other performs better in others.